Skip to main content

 Triggers

-Refer to this section for details on the maximum routable client limit per switch model.
+Refer to MS Switch FAQ for details on the maximum routable clients limit per switch model.

 This is a Cloud monitoring for Catalyst error.